seanluce/ANFHealthCheck/README.md

 ## Change Log

-July 27, 2021 - added hash table to store hard coded regional quotas until API is available.
+Sept 01, 2021 - added field 'active directory domain' to NetApp account module Sept 01, 2021 - created new module to show under-utilized pools only Sept 01, 2021 - created new module to show under-utilized volumes only, optionally only above a certain size Sept 01, 2021 - fixed display for 'manual' qos type in pool detail display Sept 01, 2021 - regional quota module now retrieves actual regional quota from API July 27, 2021 - added hash table to store hard coded regional quotas until API is available.
 Default is 25TiB unless another value is specified for a given region.

 ## Limit the scope to a single Subscription